zjovicic/Your-Song-List/README.md

 #### Video Demo: <https://www.youtube.com/watch?v=VMjNmGGOpMY>

+#### The site is currently hosted at: https://yoursonglist.pythonanywhere.com/

 #### Description: My final project is a website made with Python, Flask, sqlite3, HTML, CSS and JavaScript, titled "Your Songs".
 It is a platform where users can nominate songs they deem greatest from various countries, adding them to the database.
 They can also edit the data about songs, vote for songs, and make comments about songs.
 The ultimate goal is that after users nominate lots of songs from many different countries, based on their votes, we can determine greatest songs globally, as well as greatest songs from each country.

 ## Overview